Spearin/fccw-docs/docs/userguides/data-structures/formations.md

 Found in the chevron brackets” < >” These are major formation group names that form major OOB elements like “<Division 86 Formation>” or “<OMG/Brigade (86+)>” or "<Brigade Assets>" and “<1” in the Code field (see Section 17.3 below).
 They have no other information in the row apart from Mission Filters.
 If the major formation has a date of use, you can add it in brackets as the “(86+)” above to help players choose the correct formations based on the scenario date.

+!!! note
-**NOTE:** The scenario date selected does not cause the formations list to filter in any way.
+    The scenario date selected does not cause the formations list to filter in any way.
 The user must remember and use the correct formations if there are date-based options.

 ### End Major Group Fields

 This is a string of equal signs “==============” in the Description field and “<1” in the Code field (see Section 17.3 below) that shows up in the scenario editor to separate major groups of formations.
 The “<1” code will place this marker at the top node level.
 There is no [+] for expansion on this separator.
 This Description code is what closes the major section in the Scenario Editor and creates an expandable note in the formation selection tree.

+!!! warning
-**WARNING:**If this End field is missing, following sections of formation data may not show or show correctly in the Scenario Editor.
+    If this End field is missing, following sections of formation data may not show or show correctly in the Scenario Editor.

 ### Type Formation Identifiers